portfolio

 Group Improvisational Performance

-17.1in x 8.3in (hollow cylinder)
+17.1 in x 8.3 in (hollow cylinder)

 Robert Appleton, James Bailey, Adam Ben David, Anne Bourne, Laura Jean Cameron, Liam Cole, Dimitri Georgaras, Chris Hemer, Sarah Jihae Kaye, Matt Rogalsky, Amanda Tschanz, Renata van Vliet